rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-10-20, from: City of Santa Clarita

 <p>JOIN US FOR MAKE A DIFFERENCE DAY AND HELP BETTER OUR COMMUNITY Give Back and Make a Difference!
 The City of Santa Clarita is preparing for Make A Difference Day on Saturday, October 28, and we&#8217;re looking for enthusiastic residents to join us on this incredible day of community service.
 Make A Difference Day is [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://santaclarita.gov/blog/2023/10/20/join-us-for-make-a-difference-day-and-help-better-our-community/">Join Us for Make a Difference Day and Help Better Our Community</a> appeared first on <a rel="nofollow" href="https://santaclarita.gov">City of Santa Clarita</a>.</p>
+<p>The post <a href="https://santaclarita.gov/blog/2023/10/20/join-us-for-make-a-difference-day-and-help-better-our-community/">Join Us for Make a Difference Day and Help Better Our Community</a> appeared first on <a href="https://santaclarita.gov">City of Santa Clarita</a>.</p>

 <https://santaclarita.gov/blog/2023/10/20/join-us-for-make-a-difference-day-and-help-better-our-community/>